 If you are interested in NDSS data and statistics, you will find these in the Facts and Figures section.

-Fact Sheets for Health Professionals
+Continuous Glucose Monitoring Fact Sheet for Health Professionals

 Resources for Health Professionals Working with Older People